-- Guar companies normally only supply seed to those who have signed production contracts - Texas Foundation Seed Service, a unit of Texas A&M AgriLife Research, has some foundation 'Kinman' - Currently \$4/lb. for high purity foundation seed (otherwise certified seed would be ~\$2/lb.) - TFSS is increased small quantities of public varieties 'Lewis' and 'Santa Cruz' in 2013 - http://tfss.tamu.edu (Dr. Richard Vierling)
+- Guar companies normally only supply seed to those who have signed production contracts - Texas Foundation Seed Service, a unit of Texas A&M AgriLife Research, has some foundation 'Kinman' - Inquire on prices for high purity foundation seed as well as certified seed. - TFSS also may still have small quantities of public varieties 'Lewis' and 'Santa Cruz'. - http://tfss.tamu.edu (Dr. Richard Vierling)